RupW/PokemonChallengeCpp/README.md

 * The number '26' is everywhere, both as an array bound and as the number of letter
 * (and I never clean up allocated memory)

 and so on.
-The latest version also crashes if I switch it into depth-first mode, which it really ought not :-( but I don't have time or inclination to debug that just now.
+It actually seems a few ms quicker in depth first mode (!) but fails to return the alternative solution :-( I don't have time or inclination to debug that just now.